 Australia has a relatively dark history of mental illness treatment.
 It wasn't until the early 1900s that "lunatic asylums" even employed doctors.
 A 1938 Royal Commission from Western Australia found one facility suffered severe overcrowding, patients with nothing to fill their days, and staff with no interest in rehabilitating them.
 It was during this same year that Larundel Mental Asylum was built in Melbourne.

 I am someone who can't watch horror movies with any hint of paranormal activity.
 I'll take SAW over The Exorcist any day, every day.
 But Larundel is near where I live... and I've always wondered.
-Then, as Friday the 13th rolled near, me and my photographer friend Sean decided why not?
+Then, as Friday the 13th rolled near, me and my photographer mate Sean decided why not?
 We wanted to find out if ghosts are real.

 We arrive around 5 PM and walk the perimeter.

 Despite the dilapidation, Larundel has somehow still held onto its beauty.
 It was originally one of Melbourne's three "magnificent asylums for the insane" built in the 1930s and 40s to help present the city as cultured and compassionate.
-The large windows and sprawling gardens seem like an ornate attempt to convince the outside world that this is not a jail.
+The large windows and sprawling gardens seem like an ornate attempt to convince the outside work that this is not a jail.

 The vast grounds are encircled by temporary hurricane fencing.
 I imagine how it must have looked in full operation, at a time when it held as many as 700 patients.

-As the sun starts to set, my new flashlight stops working.
+As the sun starts to set, my new torch stops working.
 Of course.
 Sean and I sit and watch the building, waiting for the full cover of night.
 In the sky above we can see Orion's belt to our left—also known as the three brothers of Indigenous astronomy, depending on what you're into.

 We get inside and find the walls thick with layers upon layers of tags.
 Bonezz wazzz here.
 Fuck man, if you're going to go out of your way to make a mark, at least give us some art.